ChaitnaMankala/Profitability-COGS-Analysis/README.md

-# Profitability & COGS Analysis Dashboard
+# Profitability & COGS Analysis

 A financial analytics project focused on evaluating gross margin performance, cost of goods sold (COGS), and discount impact across product lines and sales channels using Excel, SQL, Python, and BI dashboards.